kevinhwong1/KevinHWong_Notebook/_posts/2023-03-15-EpiDiverse-SNP-Analysis.md

 --take 47 # Number of samples

 echo "STOP" $(date) # this will output the time it takes to run within the output message
 ```

-trying to resolve container(?) issue:
+Did not work... trying to resolve container(?) issue:

 ```bash
 (base) [kevin_wong1@n063 EpiDiverse]$ conda init